The Garden Grazer

 January 08, 2017 at 3:46 pm

-Hi!
+Hello!
 You could do either.
-If making the day before, I might suggest making the salad and dressing, leaving them separate, then tossing together an hour before serving.
+If making a day in advance, I might suggest storing the salad and dressing separate, then tossing them together a couple hours before serving.
 It would be a little fresher that way, but you could certainly mix them together the day before and let it marinate more.
-I would definitely wait to add the avocado right before serving however, so it's fresh and no browning.
+(I would also wait to add the avocado right before serving so it's fresh.)
 Hope you enjoy!

 Reply